mltony/mltony.github.io/_posts/2024-02-24-Debugging-NVDA-with-VSCode.md

 ### 15. VSCode debugging primer
 If you are not familiar with debugging in VSCode, read some tutorials, for example [this one](https://code.visualstudio.com/docs/editor/debugging).
-As for accessibility, the only thing to be aware of is that current execution line are not being indicated to the screenreader users in any way.
-So here are some tips for blind debugging from me:
+Here are some tips for blind debugging from me:
-* For current execution line I haven't found a good way to figure out where it is.
-You may press `F10` to step over, then you'll figure out what's the next line, but that changes execution state.
-Other than that I guess you just need to remember at what line your program is currently paused.
+* In order to figure out current execution line, there is a built-in command "Navigate to Top of Call Stack".
+You can either execute it through command palette, or alternatively, assign a shortcut key for it, more on that below.
 * When your cursor enters a line with a breakpoint, VSCode will play an earcon.
 Same thing happens when breakpoint is hit during execution.
 * To check value of a variable, press `Control+K control+i`.
 This only works for local variables.
-* For object fields and for any other arbitrary expressions, you can add them to watch list:
+* For object fields and for almost any other arbitrary expressions, you can add them to watch list:
     1. Select desired variable or expression.
     2. In command palette (`control+shift+p`) type "Add to watch"
     3. To view your watch variables, in command palette type "Focus on watch view".